Georgia Prescription Drug Monitoring Program

 Every Georgia prescriber is required to register with the state’s Prescription Drug Monitoring Program (PDMP) within 30 days of obtaining a DEA license.

-The Georgia Composite Medical Board (GCMB) is now taking disciplinary action against prescribers who have failed to register with the PDMP.
+The Georgia Composite Medical Board (GCMB) will take disciplinary action against prescribers who fail to register with the PDMP.

 Any unauthorized use of PDMP data by a delegate can result in civil or criminal liability for the prescriber.
 Delegates may only use PDMP data for the purpose of providing medical care or to inform the prescriber of a patient’s potential use, misuse, abuse or underutilization of a prescribed medication.

-Prescribers or their delegate must review the information from the PDMP when prescribing a controlled substance that is listed in paragraph (1) or (2) of Code Section 16-13-26 (see the code section language that is at the bottom of this fact sheet) or a benzodiazepine.
+Prescribers or their delegate must review the information from the PDMP when they prescribe a controlled substance that is listed in paragraph (1) or (2) of Code Section 16-13-26 or a benzodiazepine.
 This review is limited to the first time the prescriber issues a prescription for the given patient and at least every 90 days thereafter.

-Exemptions from the requirement to check the database are as follows…
+Exemptions from the requirement to check the PDMP database are as follows…

 – Prescriptions for no more than a three-day supply of a covered substance and no more than 26 pills